Cooking With Your Child

 Listening and following instructions

-Encouraging children to cook, provides a great opportunity to practice the skills of listening and following instructions.
+Encouraging children to cook provides an excellent opportunity to practice the skills of listening and following instructions.

 I find it helpful to have visual supports to hand.
-I normally print pictures of all the ingredients and symbols of the instructions to follow.
-I use the pictures to reinforce the verbal instructions I give to them.
+I usually print pictures of all the ingredients and symbols of the instructions to follow.
+I use the images to reinforce the verbal instructions I give to them.

-Practice following instructions by asking your child “pass me the sugar, or find the eggs please”.
-Encourage them to listen and carry out the instruction.
-As children develop better attention and concentration, you can challenge them a bit more by asking them to give you two items together – for example, “pass me the spoon and the bowl please”.
+Practice following instructions by asking your child, “Pass me the sugar", or "Find the eggs, please”.
+Encourage them to listen and carry out the instructions.
+As children develop better attention and concentration, you can challenge them a bit more by asking them to give you two items together – for example, “pass me the spoon and the bowl, please”.
 Or you could ask them for an item that is not on the counter, for example, “get the eggs”, so the child has to retain that information in their head, walk across the kitchen, open the fridge, find the eggs, and get back to you.
 You are practising how to pay attention and focus.

 As children learn to read, you can begin to incorporate reading into this task.
-Print easy recipes for children, most of them have simple clear instructions and some illustrations.
+Print easy recipes for children, most of which have simple, clear instructions and some illustrations.
 Let the child read and follow the instructions as independently as possible.

 Maths